jericholab/rdl/Design Overview/Design Overview - WIRED Main Hub.md

 - The system has no protection against thunder, do not install in areas prone to thunder.
 - Residual heat from the system, mostly the SBC, helps reduce the relative humidity inside the enclosure by maintaining a constantly warmer temperature than outdoors.
 This is the same phenomenon that keeps heated houses very dry in the winter time.
 - Inside the enclosure, cable organization is improved with 3M adhesive devices and tie-wraps.

+  COMMENTS
+1) Add logo and footer.

+2) Do I conserve the ‘SBC setup’ doc?
+Or merge it here?

+UPDATE: I really think that the SBC setup is part of the PRODUCTION docs.
+It is not a Design Overview.
+However, it has elements of info that could bonify the Design Overview.

+3) LATER

+Add the electrician warning that was included in the current board design overview.

+4) ADD In the standard way, the mounting panel covers the installations holes.
+This means that the panel must be removed in order to unscrew the enclosure from the wall/structure.

+5) Later

+Yes, the USB-over-cAT adapters (2) for the IR camera are planned to be located inside the main hub.
+That keeps them hot.
+But yeah, I find that this become very crammed in there.

+CREATE A SMALL SECTION

+6) LATER

+Why?
+What if it’s not the case?
+What happens?
+Does the cable length has any effect?
+I saw reboots right?

+12Volts?

+7) LATER

+Is the USB hub really necessary?
+The SBC has three hub and we don’t use a mouse in the field.

+8) If I only fit 3 CAT cables per gland, five is probably not enough.

+9) Seems like a lot!
+I could detail the maximum system.
+This number includes I2C sensors.

+10) Test today (2023-12-02) shows that the upmost maximum is 3 cables when you have a round CAT cable.
+The heat is very hard to pass through if you keep the rubber ring.
+Is this enough?
+Do I want another strategy?
+Do I want to add more cable glands?
+It’s cheap after all!

+11) What is the antenna model?
+What are the main antenna properties?
+Why that instead of the USB antenna?
+Is it waterproof?
+How is it installed?
+What is the size of the hole drilled in the enclosure?
+Is there a rubber seal?